-Class II Director Nominees
+Class II Directors

 Keith A. Katkin has been a member and the Chair of our Board since May 2017 and currently serves as the Chair of our nominating and corporate governance committee.
 Mr. Katkin joined Eledon when it acquired Otic Pharma, Ltd in May 2017.
 Mr. Katkin served as the Principal Executive Officer and as a member of the board of directors of Urovant Sciences Ltd, a public biopharmaceutical company from September 2017 until March 2020.
 Mr. Katkin served as the President and Chief Executive Officer of Avanir Pharmaceuticals, Inc., a publicly traded biopharmaceutical company, from 2007 to 2016.
 Mr. Katkin led the growth and ultimate sale of Avanir to Otsuka Pharmaceutical Co., Ltd. for \$3.5 billion.
 Mr. Katkin joined Avanir in 2005 as Senior Vice President of Sales and Marketing and a member of Avanir's executive management team.
 Prior to joining Avanir, Mr. Katkin served as Vice President, Commercial Development for Peninsula Pharmaceuticals, Inc., a privately held biopharmaceutical company, playing a key role in the concurrent initial public offering and ultimate sale of the company to Johnson and Johnson.
 Additionally, Mr. Katkin's employment experience includes leadership roles at InterMune, Inc., Amgen, Inc. and Abbott Laboratories.
-Mr. Katkin currently serves on the Board of Directors of Syndax Pharmaceuticals, Inc. and Emergent BioSolutions, Inc. Mr. Katkin has an M.B.A. from the Anderson School of Business at UCLA and earned a B.S. in Business and Accounting from Indiana University.
+Mr. Katkin currently serves on the Board of Directors of Syndax Pharmaceuticals, Inc. and Emergent BioSolutions, Inc. Mr. Katkin previously served on the Board of Directors of Rigel Pharmaceuticals Inc., within the past five years.
+Mr. Katkin has an M.B.A. from the Anderson School of Business at UCLA and earned a B.S. in Business and Accounting from Indiana University.
 Mr. Katkin is also a certified public accountant.
 We believe Mr. Katkin is qualified to serve on our Board due to his experience at multiple public pharmaceutical companies and his extensive knowledge of the Company and experience in our industry.